santinic/unvibe/README.md

 ## Example

 First define a new function in your existing Python project.
 Then annotate it with `@ai`:
-Let's suppose this is in `lisp.py`:
+Let's implement a Lisp interpreter in Python with Unvibe.
+We start with creating a `lisp.py`:

 ```python
 from unvibe import ai